astrodataformat/usecases/README.md

 # Member requirements

-Members will need to belong to the astrodataformat group.
+Members will need to belong to the astrodataformat google group.
 The group is open to any member of the astronomy community who wishes to participate.
 Along with belonging to this group, members are required, at minimum, to read the draft whitepaper to be submitted for publication and pass